AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 <!--<a id="section_B0333FC1A2CC4E089C68D34B839E5156"></a>-->

-O seletor de classe CSS a seguir controla a aparência do título do cabeçalho no painel chamada para ação:
+O seletor de classe CSS a seguir controla a aparência do título do cabeçalho no painel call to action:

 ```
 .s7interactivevideoviewer .s7calltoaction .s7header .s7title
 ```

-## Propriedades CSS do título do cabeçalho no painel chamada para ação:  {#css-properties-of-the-header-title-in-the-call-to-action-panel}
+## Propriedades CSS do título do cabeçalho no painel call to action:  {#css-properties-of-the-header-title-in-the-call-to-action-panel}

 <table id="table_A5E36A5C4C664346B6DAE9A02B36C3D2">
  <tbody>